Hezekiah Griggs: Other projects

 Griggs was the Chief Ambassador for Ambassadors for Leadership an organization that he founded to help train, develop, and mentor youth.
 The organization actively engages youth in urban cities, with Griggs participating in anti-violence initiatives and public events.

-Griggs was one of twenty entrepreneurs featured in the cult entrepreneur-focused documentary, The Y.E.S.
+Griggs was one of 20 entrepreneurs featured in the cult entrepreneur-focused documentary, The Y.E.S.
 Movie.
 A prominent African-American businessman, Griggs was often rumored to be associated with many major projects and initiatives in the African-American community.

 Griggs was a major proponent for mentorship as he actively mentored athletes, celebrities, and youth.

 Griggs participated in a panel discussion with Ralph Nader and Cornel West.

 In 2012, Griggs served as a judge in the NYC Pitchfest.

 Death

 Griggs was killed on Thursday, December 22, 2016, in an early morning accident on Interstate 95 in Jacksonville, Florida.
-A crash report said he died when his Mercedes was hit by a tractor-trailer about 12:30 am.
+A crash report said he died when his Mercedes was hit by a tractor-trailer about 12:30 a.m.
 His car was parked in the safety zone between the right lane of the interstate and the exit ramp to Old St. Augustine Road.
 The driver of the tractor trailer told state troopers he was in the exit lane but tried to merge onto the interstate when he hit the rear of Griggs' car.
 Griggs died at the scene.